FDA Food Packaging Regulations

 When you work with Econo-Pak, you enjoy peace of mind in knowing your food will be packaged compliantly.
 To learn more about FDA regulations for food packaging, see these resources:

-To learn more about FDA food packaging regulations and why Econo-Pak should be your next contract packager, contact us or request a quote today.
+To learn more about FDA food packaging regulations and why Econo-Pak should be your next contract packager, request a quote today.